handsontable/hyperformula/docs/guide/dependency-graph.md

 [getCellPrecedents](../api/classes/hyperformula.html#getcellprecedents) method returns all the in-neighbors in the dependency graph for a given cell address or range.
 In particular:
 - If the argument is a single cell, `getCellPrecedents` returns all the cells and ranges contained in that cell's formula.
-- If the argument is a range of cells, `getCellPrecedents` returns some cell addresses and smaller ranges contained in that range.
+- If the argument is a range of cells, `getCellPrecedents` returns some of the cell addresses and smaller ranges contained in that range (but not all of them).
 The exact result depends on the optimizations applied by the HyperFormula to the dependency graph, some of which are described in the section ["Optimizations for large ranges"](#optimizations-for-large-ranges).

 ```js
 const hfInstance = HyperFormula.buildFromArray( [ ['1', '=A1', '=A1+B1'] ] );